 You may leverage dozens of channels to share your content.
 Just make sure you have a home base for your content.
 More often than not, this should be your website or a blog (or both).
 All the content you share across social channels should pull people back to your home base, where they can discover and consume more of your content.

 Leverage your social media channels to help extend the reach of your content beyond your site.
 Pin images to pinboards on Pinterest.
 Create clever Vine videos to capture the interest of users in that channel, and pull them through to your site.
 Update your Facebook Pages and ask users for their feedback on stories.
 Tweet your articles and include locally relevant keywords or hashtags to reach local audiences (or cc influencers in your local area to help you get the word out).
 Post a picture of the day to your Instagram for your business – even if it’s a picture of your daily specials or a new product you’ve just stocked on the shelves.
 You don’t have to do it all, but do some of it and expand your efforts over time to figure out what works best for you.

 Remember, the key point here is that your brand can be the media today.
 You can make your own news by leveraging a content marketing area on your website and using social media to connect with audiences in new ways.
 All the information is out here on the Internet for you – it’s up to you what you do with it.
 And if you don’t want to do the work required to help your organization grow, hire a professional to help do it for you.

 What do you think?
-Have you tried to connect with audiences through sharing your brand stories?
+Have you tried to connect with audiences by sharing your brand stories?
 What success have you found so far – or what makes this approach difficult from your perspective?
-Share your thoughts below – I’m happy to answer questions you might have.
+Share your thoughts below – I’m happy to answer any questions you might have.